Stalruth/SableyeBot4/PRIVACY.md

 If such collection, processing, or retention is not desired then do not engage with the Application in the ways detailed below.

+For the Privacy Policy as it pertains to Message Content Commands, please refer to [PRIVACY-v3]

 ## Methods of Data Collection

 The Application collects data sent to it through the "Interactions" facilities